-(i.e. assumed to be equally consistent).
+Fig. 4 presents histograms of the parameter values obtained by the ABAGUS run.
+This information differs from posterior distributions of a Bayesian analysis in that the histograms are not weighted by the performance metric (i.e., likelihood function).
+It is also possible to rank the acceptable parameter sets by some model-performance or statistical-interference metric.
+Each collected discrete parameter set is represented equally within the histogram (i.e., assumed to be equally consistent).
 The histograms present a frequency analysis only within the context of the samples collected by ABAGUS, which are discrete in nature.
-The histograms are intended to summarize the results of the ABAGUS run, but should not be considered as a formal statistical frequency analysis.
+The histograms are intended to summarize the results of the ABAGUS run, but should not be considered to be a formal statistical frequency analysis.
 Within set-based analyses (Ben-Haim, 2006) this representation of parameter uncertainty is appropriate.
-It is apparent that the histograms include the "true" values for all parameters (Table 5).
+It is apparent that the histograms include the "true" values for all parameters (Table 2).

-Figure 5 presents a map of the lowest Φ value collected at each source location (x_s, y_s) .
-Multiple Φ values are possible at each source location due to combinations of a_x , a_y , and a_z .
-While the histograms in Figure 4 are not centered on the true parameter values, Figure 5 demonstrates that the lowest Φ values are centered around the true location.
-This is not apparent in the histograms of Figure 4, where all collected parameter sets are represented as equally consistent with observations.
+Fig. 5 presents a map of the lowest $\Phi$ value collected at each source location ( $x_s, y_s$ ).
+Multiple $\Phi$ values are possible at each source location due to combinations of $a_x$ , $a_y$ , and $a_z$ .
+While the histograms in Fig. 4 are not centered on the true parameter values, Fig. 5 demonstrates that the lowest $\Phi$ values are centered on the true location.
+This is not apparent in the histograms of Fig. 4, where all collected parameter sets are represented as equally consistent with observations.

-Figure 6 presents histograms of log-transformed predicted concentrations at the proposal well locations (d01, d02, d03, d04) associated with the histograms of collected parameter values in Figure 4.
+Fig. 6 presents histograms of log-transformed predicted concentrations at the proposed well locations (d01, d02, d03, d04) associated with the histograms of collected parameter values in Fig. 4.
 This constitutes a model-based predictive uncertainty analysis.
-The histograms indicate varying degrees of predictive uncertainty, with concentrations varying over 9 orders of magnitude for d03, and around 5 orders of magnitude for d02 and d03.
-The predictive uncertainties are non-parametric, allowing for an empirical evaluation unconstrained by any pre-specified probabilistic distribution.
+The histograms indicate varying degrees of predictive uncertainty, with concentrations varying over nine orders of magnitude for d03, and around five orders of magnitude for d02 and d03.
+The predictive uncertainties are nonparametric, allowing an empirical evaluation unconstrained by any prespecified probabilistic distribution.

-The ABAGUS run collected 3,590 parameter sets producing $\Phi < \epsilon = 100$ from 1×10^5 model evaluations.
-The total number of plausible locations in the discretized parameter space is 4×10^{15} .
-The ABAGUS run took approximately 23 minutes on a 2.8GHz processor, with approximately 117 model evaluations per second.
-The resolution of x_s and y_s are 10 cm.
+The ABAGUS run collected 3590 parameter sets producing $\Phi < \varepsilon = 100$ from $1 \times 10^5$ model evaluations.
+The total number of plausible locations in the discretized parameter space is $4 \times 10^{15}$ .
+The ABAGUS run took approximately 23 min on a 2.8 GHz processor, with approximately 117 model evaluations per second.
+The resolution of $x_s$ and $y_s$ is 10 cm.
 This level of detail is not likely significant in a practical application, but is used here for demonstration purposes.
-A coarser level of detail in x_s and y_s would require fewer model calls.
+A coarser level of detail in $x_s$ and $y_s$ would require fewer model calls.